playframework/playframework/documentation/manual/releases/release25/migration25/Migration25.md

 - [[Streams Migration Guide|StreamsMigration25]] – Migrating to Play's new streaming library.
 - [[Java Migration Guide|JavaMigration25]] - Migrating Java applications.

-**TODO: Review all headings to make them clear, succinct and consistent.
-If heading names change, check that backlinks from the Higlights still work.**

-**TODO: Review all sections and make sure they have the following structure: a high level description at the start and then a practical *How to migrate* section explaining concrete steps that are needed.**

-**TODO: Arrange sections into priority order so that the bits that most people need to know about come first.
-Migration that's necessary can come first, migration that's optional (e.g. deprecation) can come later.
-Consider putting large sections (e.g. Java 8 migration, Akka streams migration) onto separate pages.**

 ## sbt upgrade to 0.13.9

 Play 2.5 now requires a minimum of sbt 0.13.9.
 The 0.13.9 release of sbt has a number of [improvements and bug fixes](https://github.com/sbt/sbt/releases/tag/v0.13.9).